iree-org/iree/docs/developing_iree/repository_management.md

 APIs, these updates are performed atomically as part of the integration.
-However the changes performed here only guarantee that the internal build is not broken, which means that such integrations may very well break the OSS build on the `google` branch (in particular, it does not update teh LLVM BUILD files).
+However the changes performed here only guarantee that the internal build is not broken, which means that such integrations may very well break the OSS build on the `google` branch (in particular, it does not update the LLVM BUILD files).
 The IREE build cop will fix the breakage on the `google` branch.
 We are continuing to work on improving this situation.